NUR 301: PROFESSIONAL NURSING PRACTICE AND HEALTH INFORMATION SYSTEMS

 Controversies and knowledge development in pathophysiology and pharmacology are investigated and their impact on nursing care through the lifespan are examined.
 Factors influencing health and illness, such as genetics, ethnicity, and environment, are discussed in relation to disease occurrence and treatment.
 Relationships among disease states and varying approaches to drug therapies are examined using evidence-based approaches.
 Technology at point-of-care nursing practice is used, including personal digital assistants (PDAs) and clinical data repositories (CDRs), to develop competencies responding to just-in-time critical values and knowledge for patient-centered care.
 Prerequisite: NUR 301.

-The purpose of this course is to stimulate a refinement and appreciation of the potential of the research process in the development of nursing, client, and health-care systems.
+The purpose of this course is to stimulate a refinement of and appreciation for the potential of the research process in the development of nursing, client, and health-care systems.
 This course emphasizes the research approach in nursing and the necessity for theory-based and evidence-based practice.
 Problem identification, literature review, hypothesis formulation, research design, sampling, data collection, and analysis will be explored.
-Students will be required to identify a problem in the nursing or client system, propose a method for its investigation, and present the proposal for critique by peers.
-Emphasis will be placed on critique of published nursing research and on the notion that an applied discipline is only as strong as its research and theoretical base.
+Students are required to identify a problem in the nursing or client system, propose a method for its investigation, and present the proposal for critique by peers.
+Emphasis is placed on the critique of published nursing research and on the notion that an applied discipline is only as strong as its research and theoretical base.

 Prerequisites: HSC 217 and all NUR 300-level nursing courses

 NUR 410: EVIDENCE-BASED PRACTICE